Paris 1919 (album)

-Paris 1919 is the third solo studio album by Welsh musician John Cale.
-It was released on 25 February 1973 by Reprise Records.
-Musicians such as Lowell George and Wilton Felder performed on the release.
+Paris 1919 is the third solo studio album by the Welsh musician John Cale, released on 25 February 1973 by Reprise Records.
+Musicians including Lowell George of Little Feat and Wilton Felder performed on the album.
 It was produced by Chris Thomas, who had previously worked producing Procol Harum.

-In contrast to the experimental nature of much of John Cale's work before and after Paris 1919, the album is noted for its orchestral-influenced style, reminiscent of contemporary pop rock music.
-Its title is a reference to the 1919 Paris Peace Conference, and song contents explore various aspects of early 20th century Western Europe culture and history.
+In contrast to the experimental nature of much of Cale's work, the album is noted for its orchestral singer-songwriter style, reminiscent of contemporary pop rock music.
+Its title is a reference to the 1919 Paris Peace Conference, and its lyrics explore various aspects of early 20th-century European culture and history.

-The album has received critical praise from several publications over the years, including AllMusic and Rolling Stone.
-It was reissued on 19 June 2006 by Rhino Records.
+The album has received critical praise from several publications, including AllMusic and Rolling Stone.

 Recording

-Paris 1919 was recorded in 1972 and 1973 with producer Chris Thomas, and, although musician credits were never given on the album's packaging until the 2006 Rhino expanded CD edition, it features Little Feat members Lowell George on guitar and Richie Hayward on drums, in addition to Wilton Felder of the Crusaders on bass as well as orchestration provided by the UCLA Symphony Orchestra.
+Paris 1919 was recorded in 1972 and 1973 with producer Chris Thomas at Sunwest in Los Angeles.
+Cale explained in a 1973 interview that he had employed Thomas to help add objectivity to the recording process.
+In the same interview he also mentioned that the album featured members of Little Feat; although musician credits were never included on the album's original packaging, the 2006 Rhino expanded CD edition credited Little Feat members Lowell George on guitar and Richie Hayward on drums, along with bassist and saxophonist Wilton Felder of the Crusaders and the UCLA Symphony Orchestra.

-Content
+Music and lyrics

 AllMusic considers it the most accessible and traditional of Cale's albums, and the best-known of his work as a solo artist.

 Paris 1919 takes its influences from pop and rock artists such as Brian Wilson, the Bee Gees, and Procol Harum, particular the latter band's popular 1972 live album Live in Concert with the Edmonton Symphony Orchestra.
-Lyrically, Cale recalls possible childhood memories in "Child's Christmas in Wales", whose title is a reference to a prose poem by Dylan Thomas and a reference to Thomas' poem "The Ballad of the Long-Legged Bait" in its second verse.
-Cale makes cultural and literary references to writer Graham Greene, William Shakespeare's Macbeth, Enoch Powell, Chipping Sodbury, Andalucia, Dunkirk, and Segovia, while "Antarctica Starts Here" is inspired by the 1950 Billy Wilder film Sunset Boulevard starring Gloria Swanson.
+Cale stated that some of the songs on the album dated back to before the release of his solo debut Vintage Violence (1970).
+Lyrically, Cale recalls possible childhood memories in "Child's Christmas in Wales", whose title references Dylan Thomas' prose poem "A Child's Christmas in Wales"; the song also references Thomas' poem "The Ballad of the Long-Legged Bait" in its second verse.
+"Half Past France" features "soldiers already dead talking about what's happened" at the end of World War I, while "Graham Greene" is about "the end of civilization, I guess".
+As well as Graham Greene, Cale makes cultural, literary, and geographical references to William Shakespeare's Macbeth, Enoch Powell, Chipping Sodbury, Andalusia, Dunkirk, and Segovia, while "Antarctica Starts Here" was inspired by Cale's cocaine use and Gloria Swanson's role in the film Sunset Boulevard.

 The album's title makes reference to the 1919 Paris Peace Conference, an event that established a new partitioning of Europe as well as the assignment of unilateral war reparations.
 With the event having arguably contributed substantially to the rise of the Third Reich and the emergence of World War II, Cale described the record as "an example of the nicest ways of saying something ugly."